 Is the regeneration process included in the Belfast Transport Hub planning application?

 No. The development plots adjoining the Full planning application site boundary will be subject to a separate planning application.
-Community input and pre-application public consultation on the proposed mixed use development has already commenced and will continue in late -summer / autumn 2018.
+Community input and pre-application public consultation on the proposed mixed use development will commence in the coming months.
 An outline planning application will be submitted to Belfast City Council once the consultation process has completed.